microsoft/Accera/docs/Manual/01 Arrays.md

 Input/Output arrays are similar to the input arrays except that they are *mutable external* arrays, i.e., their values can be changed.
 This type of array is used to output the results of the loop-nest computation.
 If the Accera function is emitted as a function in C, each input array is passed as a non-const pointer argument.

 ### Constant arrays
-These are the only Accera arrays whose contents are known at compile time.
+These are the only Accera arrays whose contents are known at compile-time.
 Constant arrays are *immutable internal* arrays whose memory layout can be chosen automatically without any external constraints since they are internally scoped.
 For example, a constant array can be automatically laid out according to the loop nest's memory access pattern.
 The layout of a constant array could even depend on its contents (e.g., its sparsity pattern).

 We must provide the constant array data (the element values) when constructing it.
 This data can be any Python buffer or a *numpy* array:
 ```Python